nvuillam/npm-groovy-lint/README.md

 Easy to integrate in a CD/CI process (Jenkins Pipeline,CircleCI...) to lint your groovy or Jenkinsfile at each build :)

+You can also use this package in [Visual Studio Code Groovy Lint extension](https://marketplace.visualstudio.com/items?itemName=NicolasVuillamy.vscode-groovy-lint)

 ![https://github.com/nvuillam/npm-groovy-lint/raw/master/doc/images/npm-groovy-lint-results.png](https://github.com/nvuillam/npm-groovy-lint/raw/master/doc/images/npm-groovy-lint-results.png)

 See [CHANGELOG](https://github.com/nvuillam/npm-groovy-lint/blob/master/CHANGELOG.md)